 Jane.

-and jane and carl! alright, how it works: there's a beat going on like that's a pedestrian beat. you don't dance to that beat, you dance to george sings, okay? the the little ones, okay? george, them dance!
+and jane and carl! alright, here's how it there's a beat on like this; that's a pedestrian beat. you don't dance to that beat, you dance to george sings, okay? the the little ones, okay? george, make dance!

 you say frank!